AlexanderVikenfalk/FormStepper/README.md

 If the standalone TypeScript plugin doesn't feel fast enough to you, Volar has also implemented a [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) that is more performant.
-You can enable it by the following stepValidationSchema:
+You can enable it by the following stepSchema:

 1. Disable the built-in TypeScript Extension
     1. Run `Extensions: Show Built-in Extensions` from VSCode's command palette